Liz Kernohan

 Elizabeth Anne Kernohan (24 June 1939 – 21 October 2004) was an Australian politician who served as member of the New South Wales Legislative Assembly for the Electoral district of Camden from 1991 to 2003.
 She was a member of the Liberal Party.

-Prior to entering state parliament she served as an Alderman on Camden Council from 1973 to 1991, including two terms as Mayor.
+Prior to entering state parliament, Kernohan served as an Alderman on Camden Council from 1973 to 1991, including two terms as Mayor.

-She was educated at the Sydney Church of England Girls' Grammar School and at the University of Sydney where she obtained a PhD degree in Agricultural Science.
+Kernohan was educated at the Sydney Church of England Girls' Grammar School and at the University of Sydney where she obtained a PhD degree in Agricultural Science.
 She worked at the University of Sydney's farms at Camden prior to entering state politics.

-After retiring from state politics, she was re-elected to Camden Council in 2004, but she died less than a year into her term.
+After retiring from state politics, Kernohan was re-elected to Camden Council in 2004, but she died less than a year into her term.